Preparing Students for Lives of Responsible Citizenship: A Higher Education Civic Blueprint for the State of New Jersey

 Taking into account the presently severe New Jersey budgetary constraints, there are immediate steps that the State can take that require minimal financial investment and then others that must await a healthier state budget.
 A New Jersey Campus Compact should be established to perform the following functions for higher education statewide: 1) convene conferences, workshops, and meetings on civic education; 2) coordinate and promote civic engagement grant opportunities; 3) enhance the capacity of college civic engagement programs; 4) recognize outstanding public service and leadership; 5) promote public policy that would advance civic engagement efforts.

 Other actions that should be taken immediately are for Governor Corzine to exert more gubernatorial leadership by calling on public colleges and universities to develop strategic plans that address their civic missions and forming a task force on K-16 civic education; the Commission on Higher Education should organize a state-wide colloquium on education for citizenship.
 When the monies become available, the State should fund a New Jersey Higher Education Civic Engagement Matching Grant Program and pilot a New Jersey Campus-Community Corps Program that would supplement AmeriCorps volunteers on college campuses.

 Frederick, Andrew P., "Preparing Students for Lives of Responsible Citizenship: A Higher Education Civic Blueprint for the State of New Jersey" (2007).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 52.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."